 - 1. Implementation of Single Layer Perceptron Model - 2.
 Classification with a 2-Input Perceptron Model - 3.
 Implementing and plotting a perceptron model - 4.
 Train neural network with backpropagation - 5.
 To Train A Two-layer Perceptron Model - 6.
 Getting Started with Fuzzy Logic Toolbox - 7.
 To create a custom membership function - 8.
 To use a Gaussian membership function

-Approved by the Academic Council at its 6th Meeting held on 13.05.2017
+Amended by the BoS and approved by the Academic Council at its 9th Meeting held on 14.04.2018

 Subject Code EE403 Subject Title MATLAB FOR ENGINEERS LTP 104 Credit 3 Subject Category Univ.
 Core Year 4th Semester VII